1cetsw/askmate_pycharm/README.txt

 ## Tasks

-1. Implement the `/list` page that displays all questions.   ### DONE ALL
-    - The page is available under `/list`.
-    - The data is loaded and displayed from `question.csv`.
-    - The questions are sorted by most recent.

 2. Create the `/question/<question_id>` page that displays a question and the answers for it.
     - The page is available under `/question/<question_id>`.